sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

     >Be careful not to select `HouseNumber` from `Address (ESPM.Address)`, final expression should be as per above animation.

-    Now set second part of the binding.
+    Now, set second part of the binding.

     The cursor will be at the end of binding in the Expression field.
 Add a space and then select **Street** property and click **Insert**.